 Please read and fill out all 3 counselling forms online.
-This allows me to start to get a sense of ‘you’ and will save us time in our first session:
+This allows me to complete the admin necessary and will save us time in our first session.

 No need to download, print and scan – everything can be done easily and online.

 Please scroll down and read and initial the Code of Ethics Form below.

 Please read this Code of Ethics form which explains and details what you can expect from me during counselling.

 - I will make every effort (except when the client is in crisis) to complete a comprehensive Clinical Assessment at the beginning (or throughout) the counselling relationship.